sbhjt-gr/mydenfocus/README.md

   - **res/**: Resources (layouts, drawables, values)
   - **AndroidManifest.xml**: App configuration

-## Contributing

-Contributions are not needed for now but will be accepted in the future as the application is still under development by me.

 ## License

 Distributed under AGPL-3.0.
 See `LICENSE` for more information.